Pedro-22001798/projetoLP1/README.md

 First condition:
 If the string input is Null (0) or Empty, the program prints "Invalid option.
-Choose between first, second or third." onto the console to inform the user of his invalid input ( return False )
+Choose between 1, 2 or 3." onto the console to inform the user of his invalid input ( return False )

 Second condition:
-If the input is different than first, second or third and is also not Null or Empty, than the program prints "Invalid option.
-Choose between first, second or third." onto the console to inform the user of his invalid input ( return False )
+If the input is different than 1, 2 or 3 and is also not Null or Empty, than the program prints "Invalid option.
+Choose between 1, 2 or 3." onto the console to inform the user of his invalid input ( return False )

 Third condition:
-If the input is valid, meaning it was first, second or third, the program will return True and the PlayGame method will execute the function related to whatever input was done
+If the input is valid, meaning it was 1, 2 or 3, the program will return True and the PlayGame method will execute the function related to whatever input was done

 -----------------------------------------------------------------------------------------------------------------------------------------------------